 CROSS-EXAMINING YOUR COUNSEL

-This article will examine what qualifies an attorney to represent an adult website, and what questions you should ask potential counsel.
-It is intended for those webmasters seeking counsel for the first time, or those who want to make sure their existing counsel is the right choice.
-This was a topic of much interest and discussion at the recent Internext convention, and will hopefully be useful to newbies and veterans alike.
+This article will examine what qualifies an attorney to represent an adult website business, and what questions you should ask potential counsel.
+It is intended for those webmasters seeking counsel for the first time, or those who want to make sure their existing counsel remains the right choice.
+This has been a repeated topic of discussion at trade shows and other industry events, and will hopefully be useful to newbies and veterans alike.

-It\\'s been said that this is a good time to know a great lawyer.
+With all the political uncertainty in Washington, DC, adult website operators are reevaluating their current legal practices and preparing for anything.
+It's been said that this is a good time to know a great lawyer.
 But what makes a lawyer great?
-If you have heart disease, you don\\'t go to your family practitioner.
+There are great lawyers in various specialty fields.
+A great personal injury trial lawyer may not be the best choice for adult website operations advice.
+Similarly, if you have heart disease, you don't go to your family doctor.
 You look for the best heart surgeon in the country, right?
-It\\'s the same with lawyers.
-We\\'re all specialists these days, or should be.
-The days of the general practitioner are long gone.
+It's the same with lawyers.
+We're all specialists, now – or should be.
+The days of the general legal practitioner are long gone.
 All lawyers have their niche.
 So what kind of lawyer is best for adult website representation?

-Obviously, you need an attorney with experience, but the Internet has not been around that long, so no lawyer has much Adult Internet Law experience.
-My partner, Clyde DeWitt, and I have been representing adult webmasters since there was such a thing, but the practice area is less than a decade old.
-So, while you may not find a lawyer with much Adult Internet Law experience, you should at least eliminate potential candidates who do not have significant experience in the Adult Entertainment Industry in general.
-The Industry, of which you are a part, has been around since the 1950\\'s, when people were thrown in jail for selling Playboy.
+Obviously, you need an attorney with experience, particularly in the areas of Internet Law, Intellectual Property, and Advertising Law.
+Operation of an adult website triggers numerous legal issues associated with content clearance and licensing, copyright / trademark registration and enforcement, advertising restrictions, and compliance with federal age verification laws.
+Your lawyer should have some experience with criminal defense, as well, since many of the issues facing adult webmasters can result in criminal prosecution if the wrong decision is made.
+There are only a handful of lawyers with relevant experience to competently assist adult website operators.
+Most are members of the First Amendment Lawyers Association – a group which I served in the capacity of President and National Chairman, in the past.
+I have been representing adult webmasters since there was such a thing, but the practice area has only been around for about 25 years – unlike other fields of law that have spanned centuries.
+So, while you may not find a lawyer with substantial Adult Internet Law experience, you should at least eliminate potential candidates who do not have significant experience in the Adult Entertainment Industry in general.
+The Industry, of which you are a part, has been around since at least the 1950's, when people were thrown in jail for selling Playboy.
 Many of the lessons learned from the battles involving other types of adult media are extremely useful in representing adult webmasters.
-For example, the video distributors of the 1980\\'s, during the Regan-Bush Era, fought many of the same types of battles that the Internet industry is facing currently.
+For example, the video distributors of the 1980s, during the Regan-Bush Era, fought many of the same types of battles that the Internet industry may be facing today, with potential obscenity prosecutions and restrictive legislation.

 It is essential that your choice of counsel have experience representing adult industry clients for several reasons: First, adult industry clients are different.
-They are treated differently by judges and juries, and can be some of the toughest clients to represent.
-Legal arguments that will be readily accepted by the courts, when advanced by “mainstream” litigants, will be summarily rejected when the client is involved in the adult industry.
+While I have considered it an honor to advocate for the right to erotic expression for most of my career, adult industry clients are treated differently by judges and juries, and can be some of the toughest clients to represent in the court of public opinion.
+Legal arguments that will be readily accepted by the courts, when advanced by “mainstream” litigants, may be summarily rejected when the client is involved in the adult industry.
 Your lawyer should be accustomed to this treatment, and prepare ahead of time.
-Adult industry lawyers are held to a much higher standard in the courts, and must always be more prepared than attorneys in other practice areas.
+Adult industry lawyers are also held to a much higher standard in the courts, and must always be more prepared and polished than attorneys in other practice areas.

-You should not be your attorney\\'s first adult industry client.
-We\\'ve seen it time and time again; the client who comes to us at the last minute because the silk stocking law firm that represented the adult business during the formation stages is ducking for cover when the media is pounding down the door on some high-profile case involving their favorite topic; sex.
-“Our other clients wouldn\\'t understand,” they say.
-Your lawyer should be prepared to defend you in the court of popular opinion when the going gets tough.
+You should not be your attorney's first adult industry client.
+We've seen it time and time again; the client who comes to us at the last minute because the silk stocking law firm that represented the adult business during the formation stages is ducking for cover when the media is pounding down the door on some high-profile case involving their favorite topic: sex.
+“Our other clients would not understand,” they say, as the client is shown the door and given the final bill.
+Your lawyer should be prepared to defend you in the court of public opinion when the going gets tough.
 If not, you should find one that will.
 You cannot afford to switch horses midstream.
 By the time your counsel decides to bail out, it may be too late for another attorney to take over and do a competent job.
 So ask your lawyer, are you in this for the long haul?

 Other important questions are: